Neil Warnock: Middlesbrough

 On 23 June 2020, Warnock was appointed manager of Championship club Middlesbrough, with the club only outside the Championship relegation zone on goal difference after 38 games.
 He replaced Jonathan Woodgate who was sacked from his first job in management after less than a year in charge.
 In his first game in charge, on 27 June, Middlesbrough beat Stoke City 2–0 to climb to 19th in the league.
 Having been 21st in the table when Warnock took over, they finished 17th in the league.
 Although initially on a short-term contract, Warnock confirmed that he would continue as manager for the 2020–21 season.
 On 17 September 2020, Middlesbrough confirmed he had tested positive for COVID-19.

-On 30 October 2021, he equalled the record for the most games managed in English professional football at 1,601 with a 2–0 loss to Birmingham City.
+On 30 October 2021, he equalled Dario Gradi's record for the most games managed in English professional football at 1,601 with a 2–0 loss to Birmingham City.
 Three days later he broke the record in the next match, a 3–1 loss away to Luton Town.
 On 6 November 2021, Warnock left Middlesbrough by mutual consent with the club having already identified his replacement.
 His assistants Kevin Blackwell and Ronnie Jepson also left the club.

 On 9 April 2022, Warnock announced his retirement from management after 42 years in the dugout.

 Return to Huddersfield Town

-Ten months later, 74-year-old Warnock came out of retirement on 13 February 2023 after he was appointed manager of Huddersfield Town until the end of the 2022–23 season, returning as manager of the club 30 years after his initial appointment.
-He officially took charge of the club on 16 February 2023.
+Ten months later, 74-year-old Warnock came out of retirement on 13 February 2023 after he was appointed manager of Huddersfield Town until the end of the 2022–23 season, returning as manager of the club almost 30 years after his initial appointment.

+He officially took charge of the club three days later, cutting short a holiday in the USA to return to management, when he replaced the previous head coach Mark Fotheringham.
+He joined the club with 15 games remaining of the 2022-23 season.
 His first game in charge was a 2–1 win over Birmingham City.
+On 4 May, Warnock guided Huddersfield to another season in the Championship by beating Sheffield United 1–0, despite having been seven points adrift of safety in March.

+On 14 June 2023, Warnock signed a new one-year contract extension with the club.
+On 18 September 2023, the club confirmed in a statement that the home fixture with Stoke City two days later would be his final match in charge of the club.
+The change came after just eight matches.
+Huddersfield played out a 2–2 draw with Stoke City on 20 September with fans staying behind to applaud Warnock on his final game as manager.